Lipa, Batangas: Food

-Lipa is the home of lomi.
-According to history, this is primarily due to the influence of early Chinese settlers.

-Lomi is cooked using raw noodles, cassava mixed with water, beaten egg, salt and pepper, meat, liver and other ingredients that make it tasty.
-Eventually, there are countless of variations of Lomi these days.
-The lomi house is a very common place found in every barangay.
+A typical dish in the city is lomi, a noodle dish that emerged from the influence of early Chinese settlers.
+Lomi is cooked using raw noodles, cassava mixed with water, beaten egg, salt and pepper, meat, liver, among other ingredients.
+Restaurants serving lomi, the lomi house, appear in most barangays.
 However, there are a few recognized by the Lipenos, like Renfel, Kids Lomihouse, LBN, Beegees, Liam's to mention a few.

-Goto is also a popular recipe.
-It is usually composed of internal organs of cows.
-This is a bowl of hot soup with beef, tripe, entrails, and blood, added with fish sauce and calamansi juice with chili.
+Goto is popular, a bowl of hot soup with beef, tripe, entrails, and blood, added with fish sauce and calamansi juice with chili.

-However, due to influx of culture from nearby provinces, Lipeños also enjoy new recipes like sisig of Pampanga, and Bicol Express of Bicol.
+The increasing influence of the cuisines of nearby provinces has introduced dishes such as sisig of Pampanga, and Bicol Express of Bicol.

-Due to Lipa's craze for food, several food courts have been established.
+Several food courts have been established.

 Technology

 Lipa has few technologically advanced infrastructure.
 PKI is one of the advanced factories that pioneered the productions in Lipa City.
 Since it was established in Barangay Inosluban, Lipa City was known to be an employment-friendly zone.
 This was followed by the establishment of LIMA Industrial Park, which houses multiple production lines.
 It houses various companies that employ hundreds of production workers.
 Not only from the city proper, it hires employees from its nearby cities like Tanauan, Rosario, Batangas, San Jose, Malvar etc.

 The San Benito Private Estate project is a 25-hectare integrated active wellness township in joint venture with The Farm at San Benito group in Barangay Tipacan, Lipa.